 Students interested in the dual-degree program with Washington University in St. Louis attend Carthage for three years and, upon successful completion of Carthage’s degree requirements for graduation and Washington University’s prerequisites, apply for admission by Jan.
 31 to the program in occupational therapy at Washington University.
 Washington University is the final determinant of admission to the program.

 Students who complete the program receive a Bachelor of Arts degree from Carthage and a Master of Science in Occupational Therapy (MSOT) degree from Washington University.
-At Carthage, students must major in either biology or psychological science, and must complete six prerequisite courses for admission to the occupational therapy program at Washington University, including BIO 3300 Human Anatomical Systems, BIO 3310 Systemic Physiology, PYC 2850 Child and Adolescent Development, PYC 3500 Abnormal Psychology, an additional Social Science course such as PYC 2200 Social Psychology or PYC 3850 Adult Development, and MTH 1050 Elementary Statistics.
+At Carthage, students must major in either biology or psychological science, and must complete six prerequisite courses for admission to the occupational therapy program at Washington University, including BIO 3300 Advanced Human Anatomical Systems, BIO 3310 Advanced Human Physiological Systems, PYC 2850 Child and Adolescent Development, PYC 3500 Abnormal Psychology, an additional social science course such as PYC 2200 Social Psychology or PYC 3850 Adult Development, and MTH 1050 Elementary Statistics.
 A grade of B or better is required for each.
 Proficiency in medical terminology and computer competency is expected.

 Applicants interested in occupational therapy programs at schools other than Washington University should examine the current catalog of the appropriate school to determine specific admission requirements.